 8. Breastfeeding ready

 If you plan on breastfeeding, now is the time to get comfortable on how to breastfeed and learn all of the basics.
-You do not need to wait for your baby to be here, you can simply take the Milkology online breastfeeding class, how amazing is that!?
-Yes!
-You will learn how to breastfeed like a pro in just 90 minutes.
-It’s a self paced online class where you learn at your own time.
-Have a bonding experience with your partner, so he/she can also learn all about the breastfeeding journey you are going to embark in.
+You do not need to wait for your baby to be here, you can simply take the Milkology online breastfeeding class, Which is the the best way to prepare for your breastfeeding journey!
+You are going to learn how to breastfeed like a pro in just 90 minutes.
+It’s a self paced online class where you learn at your own time and at your own pace in the comfort of your home.

 Milkology will help you eliminate your fears about breastfeeding, whether you’re worried about the pain, not having enough milk or you simply fear it won’t work for you.
-Stacey the instructor will guide you every step of the way, so you can be confident about your lactation goals!
+It’s also taught by a lactation consultant (so you’re in great hands) who will guide you every step of the way, so you can be confident about your lactation goals!

 9. Do not get impatient